Local Elections

 Wichita Public Schools Board of Education

 The Wichita Public Schools Board of Education consists of seven members: six members who must live within certain geographic boundaries and a seventh who can live anywhere in the school district, also called an at-large position.
 Members are elected to 4-year unpaid terms.
-During the August primary election, voters may vote for the position in their voting district as well as the at-large position.
-A ballot measure passed in 2022 changed rules for the November general election.
-Beginning in 2023, voters in the general election will only vote for the position within their voting district and the at-large position.
+Voters may vote for the position in their voting district as well as the at-large position.

 The Board of Education is responsible for setting policies, approving financial agreements, and setting the annual budget for USD 259, Wichita Public Schools.

-Board of Education regular meetings are held once a month on Monday at 6 p.m. at the North High Lecture Hall.
-There are three Wichita Public Schools Board of Education seats up for election in 2023.
+The board's regular meetings are held once a month on Monday at 6 p.m. at the North High Lecture Hall.
+Three Wichita Public Schools Board of Education seats, including the at-large position, are up for election in 2027.

 Sedgwick County Commission